OpenZeppelin/openzeppelin-nile-upgrades/README.md

 - `initializer_args` - array of arguments for the initializer function.

 - `initializer` - initializer function name.
 Defaults to `'initializer'`.

+- `salt` - Specify the salt for the proxy address generation.
+Defaults to `0`.

 - `alias` - Unique identifier for your proxy.
 Defaults to `None`.